Social structure of China: Ming dynasty

-The Ming dynasty was the second to the last imperial dynasty of China established in 1368 following the fall of Yuan dynasty.
+The Ming dynasty, restoring Han rule over China, was formally established in 1368.
 The imperial court of Ming kept a nationwide register of every subject---Ji (籍).
 This practice of registering population was inherited from the previous Yuan dynasty.
 Venetian traveler Marco Polo noticed a similar policy during his visit to Hangzhou.
 Ming government formalized the registration with the yellow booklet which records every member of a given family.
 In addition, there was the white booklet which records the taxation of a family.

-The policy of Colored population statistics of the Yuan dynasty was inherited by Ming and reformed.
-The numerous categories of commoners were reduced into only 3 categories.
-Soldier, Commoners, and Craftsmen.
+The policy of colored population statistics of the Yuan dynasty was inherited by the Ming and reformed.
+The numerous categories of commoners were reduced into only 3 categories: Soldiers, Commoners, and Craftsmen.
 These castes were hereditary and fixed.
 Moving from one category to another was virtually impossible.
 Subcategories of the three main categories were more specific and profession-based.
 According to Taiwanese historian Cai Shishan, there were also salt refiners which were independent from other 3 categories.

 Gentries during the Ming dynasty belong to the caste of commoners.
 There were two types of gentries.
 Those who passed the entry-level exam of the imperial exam were called Shengyuan (生員).
 All Shengyuan receive a fixed amount of allowance from the imperial court.
 The average amount of allowance ranges from 18 tael to 12 taels.
 The rest of the gentries mainly earned their living by teaching in private schools as mentors.

 Farmers during the Ming dynasty had two groups.
 Self-sustained farmers accounted for 10% of all farmers while tenants farmers of wealthy landlords made up as much as 90%.
 They had more burdens and gained less harvest than self-sustained farmers.

 Craftsmen were severely exploited by the government.
 They had to provide free services upon the demand of the imperial court without any reward.
 The two groups of Craftsmen are: Official craftsmen who directly worked for the court and Common craftsmen who provide paid services for others.

 In the Ming dynasty, the Royal house was a large and special social stratum.
 The royal house of Ming includes any descendants of Emperor Taizu of Ming and his nephew Prince Jingjiang Zhu Shouqian.
 Emperor Taizu had 26 sons and 19 of them had offspring.
 With the line of Prince Jingjiang, the royal house consists of 20 different cadet branches.
 Members of the royal house were not allowed to have an ordinary life by laboring.
 All the expenditures of the royal house were paid by the money taken from the annual tax revenue collected from commoners.
 Additional perks such as legal privileges and luxury items were given as gifts by the imperial court.
 In the middle of the 17th century, the population of the royal house was so large that their living expenditures had taken up to 225.79% of the annual tax revenue causing a virtual bankruptcy of the government.